 What does Graeme Dingle Foundation do?

 Graeme Dingle Foundation has grown to become a leader in the field of child and youth development, and runs several highly successful programmes throughout the country that are designed to boost the skills, self-confidence, motivation and achievements of Kiwis aged 5–24 years.
 Learn more here

 Who does Graeme Dingle Foundation help?

-New Zealand’s most important asset… its youth (and we’re currently reaching over 18,000 school-aged Kiwis each year!).
+New Zealand’s most important asset… its youth (and we’re currently reaching over 28,000 young people through our programmes each year!).
 Learn more here

 What are the Graeme Dingle Foundation programmes?

 Where does Graeme Dingle Foundation work?

 We work with schools, businesses and community organisations right across New Zealand.